-In honour of father’s day, I’m going to share something I wrote to my family and friends a year ago.
-All about men.
-It’s not really about fathers (or my father) so much as it is my deep appreciation of men and the masculine energies that I just don’t get enough of.
+In honour of father’s day and my deep appreciation of men and the masculine energies that I just don’t get enough of.

 It’s definitely one of my longer letters, so settle yourself in with a tea or coffee and enjoy.

 Click play to hear me read this piece: